SMB784/SQRL_quickstart/README.md

 (https://int3.cc/products/the-shikra), but you can subsitute your own custom interface script for the shikra script in the load scripts that I have provided.
-For uploading to the onboard flash, I recommend using the .bin file type; the specific flash memory part is s25fl256xxxxxx0-spi-x1_x2_x4
+For uploading to the onboard flash, I recommend using the .bin format; the specific flash memory part is s25fl256xxxxxx0-spi-x1_x2_x4

 To load the provided designs using an FT232H board, you will need to build openocd from the github source found here: https://github.com/ntfreak/openocd